christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 Consistency is an ambiguous term in data systems: in the sense of the _ACID model_ (Atomic, Consistent, Isolated and Durable), it is a very different property than the one described in the _CAP theorem_ (we explain this later in this section).
 The ACID model describes consistency only in the context of database transactions, whereas consistency in the CAP model refers to a single request/response sequence of operations.
 We focus on the definition in the CAP theorem in this work.
 In the distributed systems literature in general, consistency is understood as a spectrum of models with different guarantees and correctness properties, as well as various constraints on performance.

 A database consistency model[^consistency-origins] determines the manner and timing in which a successful write or update is reflected in a subsequent read operation[^no-quantum-reads] of that same value.
-It describes the ordering guarantees for the execution of operations accessing the system and what values are allowed to be returned.
+It describes the ordering guarantees for the execution of operations accessing the system and what values are allowed to be returned [@fekete2009consistency].
 There exists no one-size-fits-all approach: it is difficult to find one model that satisfies all main challenges associated with data consistency [@mkandla2021evaluation].
 Consistency models describe the trade-offs between concurrency and ordering of operations, and thus between performance and correctness.

 [^consistency-origins]: Originally, consistency models were discussed in the context of concurrency of operations on a single machine or set of CPUs respectively in multi-threaded environments.
 Discussions of consistency models in distributed systems or even distributed database systems are not substantially different, since a distributed system is basically nothing more than a collection of machines on which multiple threads and processes can run concurrently or in parallel.